wiget/wiget.github.io/readme.md

       - public
 ```

-This tells the runner to use Python 3.5, install the `locales-all` package and  install Nikola.
+This basically means: use Python 3.5, install the `locales-all` package and  install Nikola.

+Note that installing `locales-all` won't be needed when testing locally.
+It is needed here because only the `C` and `posix` locales are installed by default.
+This default configuration would cause Nikola to warn about missing locales or even fail to build the site.

-Optional ones are included by using the `[extra]` flag, such as Markdown and Jinja2 (instead of just installing Docutils and Maco).
-You can drop the `[extras]` part and install optional features by hand if you need them instead.
+Optional   features for Nikola are included by using the `[extra]` flag, such as Markdown and Jinja2 (instead of just installing Docutils and Maco).
+You can drop the `[extras]` part and install  them by hand if you need them instead.
 This is documented in [Nikola's getting started guide.](https://getnikola.com/getting-started.html)

 ## Building locally